-“(17c) A writ issued by a court exercising unusual or discretionary power.
-Examples are writ of certiorari, writ of habeas corpus, writ of mandamus. & prohibition writ. — Also termed prerogative writ.”
+1. A writ issued by a court exercising unusual or discretionary power.
+Examples are writ of certiorari, writ of habeas corpus, writ of mandamus. and prohibition writ. — aka prerogative writ.

-Writ of Habeas Corpus – command that a prisoner be brought before the court to challenge the legality of their custody & demand their release
+writ of habeas corpus – command that a prisoner (or detainee or probatee) be brought before the court to challenge the legality of their custody and demand their release. — aka great writ.

 writ of certiorari – issued by an appellate court, directing a lower court to deliver the record in the case for review.